ComputationalGenomics/HaplotypeAssembler/README.rst

 Haplotype assembly of polyploids is an open issue in plant genomics.
 Recent experimental studies have shown that available methods are not delivering satisfying results in practice.
-We investigated integer linear programming (ILP) models to assemble optimal haplotypes in polyploids [1].
+We investigated integer linear programming (ILP) models to assemble optimal haplotypes in organisms with ploidy up to 4.
 Our tool is available for non-commercial purposes subject to a license agreement.